 [Read more]

-What is the default sharding key in MySQL Cluster?
+what is the default sharding key used in partitioning the

 By default, sharding is based on hashing of the primary key, which generally leads to a more even distribution of data and queries across the cluster than alternative approaches such as range partitioning.